Direct bookings mean more sustainable short-term rental businesses: what we can learn from the Coronavirus Crisis

 The consequences of the coronavirus crisis have in many cases, been devastating.
 It is without a doubt that the future remains uncertain and challenging for many in the travel industry.

 Whilst industry professionals cannot predict the longevity nor complexity of this global pandemic, it is paramount that they continue to build stronger, and more sustainable STR businesses.
-Conferences such as More Bookings Direct are bringing short term rental hosts together to develop a better grounding to achieve direct bookings.
+Conferences such as The Book Direct Show are bringing short term rental hosts together to develop a better grounding to achieve direct bookings.

 The future, for clear-cut reasons, lies with direct bookings.
 And the enabler for this is all, is trust.